joepvl/surprise/gedicht-piet.md

 Hey yo this is Piet,

 Yeah that's exactly how we do;
-Enter the mind of a guy
-Who spends his days with a roe
+Enter the mind of a guy who spends his days with a roe

-And I don't mean caviar or a kangaroo, my dear
-I mean the Dutch type you hit kids with
-When they've been bad for a year
+And I don't mean caviar or kangaroo, ain't no need to fear I mean the Dutch type you hit kids with when they've been bad for a year

-Basically, a torture device made out of twigs
+It's a torture device made from a bunch of twigs
-Let me reiterate this set of facts
+Let me recap that for you cats
 A sharp wooden tool for hitting kids
 Now who the heck came up with that?!

-This guy right here, with his big ol' staff
+This guy right here,
+With his big ol' staff
 That's the real nature of the Sint,
 And he does it for a laugh